Who GLP-1 medication is — and isn’t — for

 “Prescription-only” is a safety feature, not a hurdle.
 Here’s how clinicians decide whether GLP-1 treatment fits you.

-By The Vive Medical Team
+By The Vive Team

-June 2026 · 5 min read
+June 2026 · 6 min read

-If it isn’t right for you, a good service tells you so.
-At Vive you’re never charged for medication that wasn’t prescribed, and the physician will explain why and point you to safer options where they exist.
+A good service tells you so.
+At Vive you are never charged for medication that was not prescribed, and the physician will explain why and point you toward safer options where they exist.
+Being told “not this, not now” is the system working — not failing.

 Medically reviewed by Vive’s licensed physicians.
 Meet the clinicians →